12 Things That Can Make You Fail A Drug Test

 5. Tonic Water

-Cases where quinine has been determined to be present in tonic water have results in urine tests that are positive for drugs like heroin and cocaine.
+Cases, where quinine has been determined to be present in tonic water, have resulted in urine tests that are positive for drugs like heroin and cocaine.

 6. Cold Remedies